Bachelor of Science in Health Information Management

 Count on success when you earn your health information management degree.
 Your health information management courses include topics such as statistics, information systems, and telecommunications.
 Learn more about your specific health information management courses below.

 Professional Practice Experiences

-If you undertake a health Information management degree from UAGC, you will complete two Professional Practice Experiences, one that is virtual and one that is a combination of virtual and onsite at a facility.
-As part of the second Professional Practice Experience embedded in HIM 495, you will complete a minimum of 40 hours of supervised Professional Practice Experience at an approved facility.
-The 40 hours must be completed during normal business hours of Monday through Friday from 8 am to 5 pm while you are enrolled in HIM 495.
-You can only complete your Professional Practice Experiences in states where this program is available.
+If you undertake a health Information management degree from UAGC, you will complete two Professional Practice Experiences (PPE), one that is virtual and one that is a combination of virtual and onsite at a facility.
+As part of the second PPE embedded in the last class of the program, HIM 495, you will complete a minimum of 40 hours of supervised health information management tasks and projects at a nearby facility with the University’s approval.
+The 40 hours must be completed while you are enrolled in HIM 495.
+You can only complete your PPE in states where this program is available.

 Emphases for Health Information Management

 An emphasis provides you with additional opportunities to broaden and enrich your education that is distinct from and enhances your major.
 It may be taken as a way to expand career options, to prepare for graduate study, or simply to explore in greater depth an area different from your major.
 An emphasis consists of 9-12 credits.

 When you complete your bachelor’s in health information management Bachelor of Science in Health Information Management, you will have what you need to begin a potentially rewarding career in healthcare health information management.
 As our population continues to grow both in size and age, so too does the need for more medical services and qualified healthcare professionals.
 According to the U.S. Bureau of Labor Statistics, the demand for medical records and health information technicians is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
 Take a look at your potential career options below.